 5. You can increase engagement and start email conversations with more people.

-The more conversations you have and connections you make will lay the foundation for building a small army of advocates for your brand.
+The more conversations you have and the connections you make will lay the foundation for building a small army of advocates for your brand.

 Email is a two-way communication device, even though most email marketers think of it as a broadcast medium.
 This means that you can ask questions of your email subscribers, and get the conversation started.